 Rays of colorful petals surrounding a tall cone in the center, characterize this unique, long-lasting perennial.
 These sun-loving natives bloom from midsummer and into the fall.
 The single flowers have deep red, daisy-like petals with yellow edges on tall stalks.
-This species likes full sun and non-alkaline soil with dry conditions.
+Mexican Hat likes full sun and non-alkaline soil with dry conditions.

 Pkt weight: 1.5 g